Child Care for North Carolina

 Register Now

-We created an action toolkit where you can find all of the information, options for taking action, messages to share with parents and supporters, social media graphics to share, classroom materials, and educational materials for others all in one place.
+We created an action toolkit for our big Day of Action on May 16th.
+You can find all of the information we shared for that day, ideas for taking action, messages to share with parents and supporters, social media graphics, classroom materials, and educational materials for others all in one place.

 Why do we need to take action?